 Tens of Thousands of people turn out on the streets of Manchester each year to celebrate Pride and this year promises to be bigger than ever.

-Manchester Pride has been running in some form since 1985 and is one of the longest running Pride festivals in the UK.
+Manchester Pride has been running in some form since 1985 and is one of the longest running Pride festivals in the UK in fact it has got so big that it can now be counted as one (of many) thing that Manchester is famous for.

 It is an annual celebration of lesbian, gay, bisexual, and transgender life and culture in Manchester and continues to be seen as one of the most exciting dates on the city’s calendar.